 As I feel like I’ve been neglecting my own blog here, I thought I’d write a post collating some of the articles I’ve written for other organisations.

-I’ll start with Ellii, because I’m thrilled to be writing fortnightly blog posts for them.
+I’ll start with Ellii, because I’m thrilled to write regular blog posts for them.
 I love their approach to language learning, and their engaging and accessible resources.
 Their blog is full of ELT related topics from teaching tips to wellbeing advice.

 Here are a few of the posts I’ve written them: